adrianyau/SQL-Final-Project/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

-1. As the products' SKUs are identified as primary keys under the 'products' tables, it was joined with the 'all_sessions' table to cross-reference and see if there were valid products.
-In addition, some product SKUs do not exist under the 'products' table, and the product names and product categories are not aligned.
+1. As the products' SKUs were identified as primary keys under the 'products' tables, it was joined with the 'all_sessions' table to cross-reference and see if there were valid products.
+The NULL values suggested that there are no such products, and these product SKUs demonstrated that the product name and product category do not align.

 ```sql
 SELECT p.sku, als.product_sku AS unidentified_sku, als.v2_product_name, als.v2_product_category